Lakes and Beaches Near Cincinnati

 A variety of boats are available for rent at the marinas.
 They have eight boat launch ramps on the lake.

-A full-service lodge is available at Salt Fork State Park that offers deluxe cabins, hotel rooms, a restaurant, conference room, indoor/outdoor swimming pool, and more.
+A full-service lodge at Salt Fork State Park offers deluxe cabins, hotel rooms, a restaurant, conference room, an indoor/outdoor swimming pool, and more.

 Salt Fork State Park is known for its scenic hiking trails.
 There are 14 different trails throughout the park, many under two miles.